 Lay Ministry Formation/Volunteer Screening

-The parish has a screening policy for certain volunteer positions including Sunday School Teacher.
-A Lay Ministry Formation Policy including Ministry Descriptions have been prepared; contact the Pastor or Church Wardens for further information.
+A Lay Ministry Formation Policy including Ministry Descriptions has been prepared for volunteer positions including Sunday School Teacher; contact the Pastor or Church Wardens for further information.

 A book to write your prayer for thanksgiving and intercession (request) is kept on the lectern in the aisle of the nave.
 These requests are prayed for during the worship on Sunday and through the week.
 Every household on the Parish List is prayed for on a cycle of two households each Sunday.

-A parishioner may like the clergy to pray for them during worship; it may be a prayer for healing or for help coping with a troublesome issue.
+A parishioner may ask the clergy to pray for them during worship; it may be a prayer for healing or for help coping with a troublesome issue.
 When a person goes to receive communion, he or she takes a white heart from the table by the lectern and holds it in his or her hand so that the clergy can see it.
-The clergy would then ask the person what they would like to be prayed for; then place their hand on the shoulder of the person and pray for the person.
-Many Anglican churches have this practice.
+The clergy will then ask the person what they would like prayer for; then place their hand on the shoulder of the person and pray for the person/circumstance.

 The purpose of the prayer chain is to unite people to pray for individuals, events, etc.; see article on Prayer Chain.

-The 2nd Sunday of the month is Birthday Cake Sunday when we celebrate with people who have a birthday that month by naming them during announcements, singing Happy Birthday and eating Birthday cake during coffee hour.
-To participate, give the Church office your birthday.
+The 2nd Sunday is Birthday Cake Sunday when we celebrate with people who have a birthday that month by naming them during announcements, singing Happy Birthday and eating Birthday cake during coffee hour.
+To participate, give the church office your birthday.

-For those who are celebrating a special birthday or anniversary, please let the pastor or wardens know so that it can be announced during worship.
-If their family would like to provide a special cake or luncheon, the pastor and wardens world be happy to facilitate that.
+For those who are celebrating a special birthday or anniversary, please let the Pastor or Church Wardens know so that it can be announced during worship.
+If their family would like to provide a special cake or luncheon, the Pastor and Church Wardens world be happy to facilitate that.

-The sides-person (usher) greets people as they enter the church and gives them a bulletin, collects the offering and assists people.
-Side-persons are scheduled on a rotating basis.
-All ages are needed, contact the Sides-person Coordinator if interested; see Sides-persons Instructions.
+The Sides-person (usher) welcomes people as they enter the church building, gives them a bulletin and assists them as needed, and brings forward the offertory: bread, wine and the collection.
+Side-persons are scheduled in pairs on a 4 to 6 week rotation.
+Instructions for a Side-persons are on www.ststephenanglican.com.
+All ages are needed, contact the Sides-person Coordinator if you are interested in helping; see Sides-persons Instructions.

 Prayers of the People

-Lay people read the Old Testament lesson, the epistle (letter from New Testament) and lead the Prayers of the People.
-The Reader Coordinator distributes the schedule at the end of the month.
-If you would like to read or lead the Prayers of the People, contact the Reader Coordinator; see Reading a Lesson and Leading Prayers of the People.
+Lay people read the Old Testament lesson, the epistle (letter from New Testament) and lead the Prayers of the People; see Reading a Lesson and Leading Prayers of the People.
+The Reader Coordinator prepares the schedule at the end of the month.
+If you would like to read or lead the Prayers of the People, contact the Reader Coordinator or the Pastor.

 A server assists the Officiant by lighting the candles, receiving the offering from the sides-people, and helping the clergy prepare the bread and wine.
 A server may also be the crucifer, carrying the processional cross.
 Servers are scheduled on a rotating basis.
 Anyone who has taken 'Life in the Eucharist' or been confirmed may become a server.
 All ages can participate, contact the Head Server if you are interested.
 See article on Servers for further information.

-Choir practice is Thursdays 6:30 p.m. to 7:30 p.m. weekly, except during the summer, to rehearse the hymns and service music.
-People who love to sing are encouraged to join.
-If interested, contact the Music Director.
+The choir meets Thursdays 6:30 p.m. to 7:30 p.m. weekly, except during the summer, to rehearse hymns, service music and anthems.
+People who love to sing are encouraged to join; if interested, contact the Music Director.

 A Parish Lay Reader officiates at Morning Prayer, preaches sermons and is a Eucharistic Assistant.
 The Lay Reader-in-training undertakes a course of study.
 The Pastor and Vestry annually appoints the Parish Lay Reader/Lay Reader-in-training.
 A Parish Lay Reader Ministry Description has been prepared; for more information contact the Pastor.

-The people on the Altar Guild set up for Eucharist, Baptism, weddings and funerals and clean up afterwards.
+The Altar Guild sets up for Eucharist, Baptism, weddings and funerals and cleans up afterwards.
 It takes about an hour once a week.
 If interested contact the Altar Guild President.

-The Meeting Room off the Parish Hall is available for women who wish to nurse their child privately.
-A change table is beside the washroom located in the Parish Hall.
+A mother who wishes to nurse her child privately may use the Meeting Room off the Parish Hall, and a change table is beside the washroom in the Parish Hall.